21 Best Black Sand Beaches in the World

-Beach vacations are the best, especially if the strand you're lounging upon is jet black.
+Beach vacations are the best, especially if the silky, soft sand you're lounging upon is jet black.
 Often caused by volcanic rocks, the unique black color found on beaches across the globe is a massive draw for tourists looking to up the glam factor of their holiday.
+Just imagine the cool photos you can take on one of the world's best black sand beaches.

 We know you're hoping to spend some quality time lounging seaside, so we've chosen to highlight black sand beaches that are not only gorgeous, but also comfy enough to enjoy for a day.
 Book your next beach vacay with help from our list of the best black sand beaches in the world.